radish-es/opensourcelaw/content/feb8/_index.md

 > 24 Where land is expropriated, the statutory authority **shall** pay the owner compensation as is determined in accordance with this Act.

-The *Expropriation Act* makes scenarios involving the taking away of private title for a highway or a park--i.e., *de jure* expropriations--relatively straightforward.
+The *Expropriation Act* makes cases where private title is taken for a highway or a park--i.e., *de jure* expropriations--relatively straightforward.
 The landowner loses their title to the land and they are paid the market value in compensation for that loss.

 **Not so simple:** But when governments exercise their regulatory powers to restrict what owners can do on their land *without* actually taking away the land title, does this amount to an expropriation requiring compensation?

-For example, let's imagine that you own a vacant plot of land somewhere in a residential neighbourhood on the  Halifax peninsula.
+For example, let's imagine that you own a vacant plot of land somewhere in a residential neighbourhood on in Halifax.

 - Would you expect the City to compensate you for the "loss" of your property rights if it chooses to pass a zoning bylaw that restricts the height of any new construction on your land to two stories?

-- What if the City passed a bylaw prohibiting construction of any new dwellings at all?
+- What if the City passed a bylaw prohibiting construction of *any* new dwellings at all?

-Once we cross over from the world outright expropriation of title into the world of *de facto* takings, the legal lines around when just compensation is required get pretty blurry.
+Once we cross over from *de jure* expropriation into the world of *de facto* takings, the legal lines around when just compensation is required get pretty blurry.

 - Justice Oliver Wendell Holmes of the United States Supreme Court might have put it best when he observed that "[g]overnment hardly could go on if, to some extent, values incident to property could not be diminished without paying for every such change in the general law...
 But obviously the implied limitation must have its limits..."

 {{< spoiler text="Where we're headed" id="where" >}}

-**Zoom out:** The legal rules used by courts in Canada to identify when a *de facto* expropriation requiring compensation has taken place are relatively new.
+**Zoom out:** The legal rules developed by courts in Canada to identify when a *de facto* expropriation requiring compensation has taken place are relatively new.

-- The *Mariner Real Estate* decision by the Nova Scotia Court of Appeal in 1999 laid the groundwork for these rules.
+- The *Mariner Real Estate* decision by the Nova Scotia Court of Appeal laid the groundwork for these rules in 1999.

-- The legal standard for claimants seeking compensation established by Justice Cromwell in *Mariner* was a very strict one, and therefore a very difficult one for landowners to meet.
+- The legal standard for claimants seeking compensation established by Justice Cromwell in *Mariner* was a very strict one, and thus very difficult for landowners to meet.
 Practically speaking, it put success in these cases well beyond the reach of most claimants, most of the time.

-As you read the excerpt from *Mariner* below, consider points in the following mini-lecture:
+As you read the excerpt from *Mariner* below, consider the key points in this mini-lecture:

 {{< vimeo 791370065 >}}